 Have you ever left empty-handed because you could not decide which one will be the best to suit the purpose?

-I know exactly how confusing it can be trying to choose the best adequate product for your needs where there is so many you can choose from.
+I know exactly how confusing it can be.
+Trying to choose the best adequate product for your needs where there are so many you can choose from.